Landlord-Tenant Law in Regina, Saskatchewan

 Exclusive use of the rental unit subject to landlord’s right of access.

-Right of Tenants to Access Their Rental Property
+Right of Tenants to Access Their Saskatchewan Rental Property

-As a landlord, you cannot restrict tenants from accessing their rental units, or restrict the access of someone they have permitted on the property.
+As a landlord, you cannot restrict tenants from accessing the rental, or restrict the access of someone they have permitted on the property until after the end date of the lease.

-In addition, a landlord must allow access to:
+In addition, when renting out a property a landlord must allow access to:

 Revising agents or enumerators carrying out their responsibilities as per The Election Act of 1996.